solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 ### Task 3: Monitoring with Dynamic Management Views

-Azure Synapse Analytics provides a rich monitoring experience within the Azure portal to surface insights regarding your data warehouse workload.
-The Azure portal is the recommended tool when monitoring your data warehouse as it provides configurable retention periods, alerts, recommendations, and customizable charts and dashboards for metrics and logs.
-The portal also enables you to integrate with other Azure monitoring services such as Azure Monitor (logs) with Log analytics to provide a holistic monitoring experience for not only your data warehouse but also your entire Azure analytics platform for an integrated monitoring experience.

-For a programmatic experience when monitoring SQL Analytics via T-SQL, the service provides a set of Dynamic Management Views (DMVs).
-These views are useful when actively troubleshooting and identifying performance bottlenecks with your workload.

-### Task 1 - Monitoring with Dynamic Management Views

 For a programmatic experience when monitoring SQL Analytics via T-SQL, the service provides a set of Dynamic Management Views (DMVs).
 These views are useful when actively troubleshooting and identifying performance bottlenecks with your workload.

 All logins to your data warehouse are logged to `sys.dm_pdw_exec_sessions`.
 This DMV contains the last 10,000 logins.
 The `session_id` is the primary key and is assigned sequentially for each new logon.